 A few weeks ago, I went for a drive and realized that I could hear a squeaking noise I hadn’t heard in years.
-After troubleshooting a bit, I came to the conclusion that the tire tread was all but gone, so I set out to find the best quiet tires I could.
+After troubleshooting a bit, I came to the conclusion that the tire tread was all but gone, so I set out to find the best quiet tires on the market.

 After the reviews, I’ll give you the lowdown on everything you need to know about shopping for tires.
 But for now, let’s briefly go over some of the things that make some tires quieter than others.